wbcsd/data-exchange-protocol/DECISION-MAKING-PROCESS.md

 ## Propagating Accepted ADR changes to Technical Specification
 - Content from Accepted ADRs will be incorporated in the applicable Technical Specification as below -
-    - If the PR for the ADR **did not already include** proposed changes to the Technical Spectification ([see above](https://github.com/wbcsd/data-exchange-protocol/edit/main/README.md#on-providing-feedback-and-participating-in-the-development-of-the-technical-specifications:~:text=If%20possible%2C%20submit%20respective%20changes%20(based%20on%20your%20ADR%20proposal)%20already%20to%20the%20technical%20specification%20text%20as%20well%20(see%20above))) and was merged into `main` branch -  then a new PR needs to be submitted with the respective changes.
+    - If the PR for the ADR **did not already include** proposed changes to the Technical Spectification ([see above](#on-providing-feedback-and-participating-in-the-development-of-the technical-specifications) and was merged into `main` branch -  then a new PR needs to be submitted with the respective changes.
 Otherwise if the PR was not merged into the `main` branch, please Commit the respective changes in the same PR. <br/><br/>
     > **_NOTE:_** The PR for Technical Specificaiton related changes only, will be reviewed and merged (if accepted) into `main` branch by the PACT Team

     - If the PR for the ADR **already included** the proposed changes to the Technical Spectification, then no additonal PR is needed and the changes will be merged in `main` branch